 - Emergency medical expenses

-- Losing your job
+- The loss of your job

 How to apply

-If you have been allowed a deferral you can make a payment at any time of all or some of the deferred amount.
+If you have been allowed a deferral, at any time you can make a payment of all, or some, of the deferred amount.
 Revenue will credit a partial payment to the oldest period of deferred LPT first.

 Where to apply